There is a lot to consider in the article below, but this, I think, really gets at the core of the struggle for remote working:

 Both of those are true, but I suspect they are true because those situations make it far too easy to slide right back into measuring what you can see – time in seats.

-I know Sally is working hard, she’s in the office early everyday, eats lunch at her desk, and often stays late.
-Joe wants to CEO to notice how much he’s been working, so he starts spending more time in the office, doing the same kinds of things.
+I know Sally is working hard, she’s in the office early every day, eats lunch at her desk, and often stays late.
+Joe wants the CEO to notice how much he’s been working, so he starts spending more time in the office, doing the same kinds of things.

-Meanwhile that new expert you hired across the country seems to do good work, but I don’t know how hard he’s really working…
+Meanwhile that new expert you hired across the country seems to do good work, but you don’t know how hard he’s really working…

 But, it’s not what most companies, and leaders, see.
 And that’s going to hamper your remote work efforts, which, as the article also points out, means you will only be able to attract a very limited amount of talent, whereas companies who do get to work on making this work correctly, will be able to hire anyone, anywhere.

 Which talent pool would you rather have access to?